Blood Pressure Monitors:

 Good to know - Blood Pressure Values

 Normal blood pressure is typically around 120/80 mm Hg (millimeters of mercury).
 It is important to note that depending on the time of day, blood pressure can sometimes fluctuate, often rising several hours before a person wakes up, peaking at around midday, and dropping in the late afternoon and evening.
-This can be easily checked at home using the HUAWEI WATCH D, for example.
+This can be easily checked at home using the HUAWEI WATCH D or HUAWEI WATCH D2, for example.

 Why should you Measure your Blood Pressure?